rust-project-primer/book/src/organization/readme.md

 # Organization

-In Rust, code organization is facilitated through a range of structures:
-_files_, _modules_, _crates_, and _workspaces_.
-This chapter aims to provide
+Rust organizes code through _files_, _modules_, _crates_, and _workspaces_.
+How
-guidance on how to best utilize these elements to structure your Rust projects effectively.
-The emphasis will be on achieving two key objectives: _enhancing development speed_ and _promoting loose coupling_ for better code maintainability.
+you use these structures affects two things that matter as a project grows:
+_development speed_ (how fast you can compile and iterate) and _loose coupling_
+(how easily you can change one part without breaking another).

 <figure>